-The pandemic and the responses to it have posed significant challenges to governance systems worldwide.
-Further assessment and analysis are needed in order to fully understand the current global and regional trends and their impact on achieving peace, justice and inclusion.
-It is also important to gain a greater understanding of the specific impact of the pandemic on achieving SDG 16 and the role SDG 16 can play in enabling a more equitable recovery from COVID-19.
+The COVID-19 pandemic and the responses to it have posed significant challenges to governance systems worldwide, presenting itself as an unprecedented "crisis of governance".
+Further assessment and analysis are needed in order to fully understand the current global and regional trends and their impact on achieving peace, justice, and inclusion.
+It is also important to gain a greater understanding of the specific impact of the pandemic on achieving SDG 16 and the role this Goal can play in enabling a more equitable recovery from COVID-19.
 These analyses need to consider the diverse realities and priorities across the Global South to ensure the recovery processes are tailored to different contexts.

-UNDP Oslo Governance Center and Southern Voice are launching a global initiative to take stock of emerging trends that facilitate or hinder the achievement of SDG 16 in the context of COVID-19.
-The initiative aims to amplify the voice of Southern actors in regional and global policy spaces on the thematic issues of peace, justice and inclusion, leading up to the review of SDG 16 at the 2021 High-level Political Forum.
+UNDP Oslo Governance Center and Southern Voice launched a global initiative to take stock of emerging trends that facilitate or hinder the achievement of SDG 16 in the context of COVID-19.
+The initiative aims to amplify the voice of Southern actors in regional and global policy spaces on the thematic issues of peace, justice, and inclusion, leading up to the review of SDG 16 at the 2021 High-level Political Forum.

-UNDP and Southern Voice aim to support a series of dialogues from May – July 2021 on SDG 16 that can help to better inform policy makers by drawing on research and analysis from leading think tanks, academics and experts from the South.
+UNDP and Southern Voice have also supported a series of dialogues that can help better inform policy makers by drawing on research and analysis from leading think tanks, academics, and experts from the South.

-SV and UNDP Regional Virtual Roundtables which will invite experts, researchers and academics from each region to reflect on and share their analysis on key issues, challenges and policy priorities affecting their region in achieving peaceful, just and inclusive societies, particularly in the context of the pandemic.
+Southern Voice and UNDP Regional Virtual Roundtables, which brought together experts, researchers, and academics from each region to reflect on and share their analysis on key issues, challenges, and policy priorities affecting their region in achieving peaceful, just, and inclusive societies, particularly in the context of the pandemic.

-Global Online Discussion which will provide a platform for a wider discussion on specific thematic issues.
-People are invited to read and participate in the discussion in the SDG 16 Hub.
-Over the course of eight weeks, four discussions will take place on the forum and will build on each other to explore the multi-layered impact of COVID-19 on achieving different dimensions of peace, justice and inclusion.
-Specific themes will include:
+Global Online e-Discussions, organised in this space, provided a platform for a wider debate on specific thematic issues.
+Over the course of eight weeks, four discussions took place on this forum and built on each other to explore the multi-layered impact of COVID-19 on achieving different dimensions of peace, justice, and inclusion.
+The discussions were:

 - Peace and security (3-17 May 2021)